threefoldfoundation/info_sdk/src/13_learn/grid_intro.md

 The Internet is growing at an accelerated rate.
 To service this demand a few large companies (Google, Amazon, Alibaba, Facebook, etc.) have built and continue to build supersized, power-hungry and centralized data centers.
 These data centers make up the majority of all Internet capacity available today.

-However, the Internet is expanding much faster than datacenters and the planet can cope with.
+However, the Internet is expanding much faster than datacenters and the planet could cope with.

 The solution is to have the Internet be more **distributed**, **cost**-**effective**, **neutral,** and **sustainable**.
 Threefold has developed such a new technology, the Threefold Grid (Grid) and a token which enables all this to happen.

 ![](./img/tf_principle_banner.png)

-> And you can become a part of this solution by becoming a farmer and add more decentralized capacity to the Threefold Grid.
+> And you could become a part of this solution by becoming a farmer and add more decentralized capacity to the Threefold Grid.

 ## details